Skip to main content

 Add more of these foods to your grocery list

-• Deep blue or purple foods, such as blueberries, blackberries, plums and Concord grapes
+• Deep blue or purple foods such as blueberries, blackberries, plums and Concord grapes.

-• Plant-based proteins, including dried beans, lentils, lentil pasta and soy
+• Plant-based proteins, including dried beans, lentils, lentil pasta and soy.

-• Spices and herbs, including ginger, garlic, turmeric, cardamom, black pepper, cinnamon and rosemary
+• Spices and herbs, including ginger, garlic, turmeric, cardamom, black pepper, cinnamon and rosemary.

 Trim these foods from your list

-Try mixing white and brown rice, white and whole-wheat pasta, or sweet with unsweetened cereal.
+• Refined carbohydrates such as white bread, rice, pasta and pastries.
+For a start, mix white and brown rice, white and whole-wheat pasta, or sweet with unsweetened cereal.

+• Sugar-sweetened sodas, fruit drinks, sweetened teas and flavored coffees.
 Replace with sparkling mineral water, infused water, unsweetened tea and coffee.

 Building meals with your new grocery list